10 Easy Transcription Formatting Best Practices

 Be sure you stick to one font throughout your transcription instead of switching between multiple fonts.
 The last thing you want to do when formatting a transcription is switch things up halfway through your document—it may throw off your reader.

-Use a pre-formatted template to prevent unwanted changes in your formatting [you can grab our downloadable transcription templates here for free].
+Use a pre-formatted template to prevent unwanted changes in your formatting.
+Download transcription templates for free.

 Use a consistent and appropriate indentation style.